Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Is TruePeopleSearch legit?

 Yes.
-It is a real people-search service with an official website and Android app.
-“Legit” does not mean low-risk or reliable enough for serious verification.
+It is a real service with a website and Android app.
+That does not make it reliable enough for serious verification.

 Is TruePeopleSearch really free?

-Yes.
-The company’s Google Play listing says its content is “100% free.”
-That same listing also says the app contains ads and sponsored links that can send users to paid services.
+Yes, according to its own listing.
+It also says the app contains ads and sponsored links that can send users to paid services.

 Is TruePeopleSearch safe to use?